juhp/koji-progress/README.md

 Koji-progress is a tool that shows the progress of active koji builds tasks by checking the size of their build.log files.

-This is useful for monitoring the build progress of large packages that take a long time to complete.
+This is useful for monitoring the build progress of large packages that take a long time to complete, for which some arch's may take considerably longer.

 # Installation